wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `room-leave` Event: messages

-The `room-leave` event alerts when anyone leaves the room.
+The `room-leave` event alerts you when anyone leaves the room.

 <Tabs
   groupId="programming-languages"